 Evaluation Funds Expended (Resources) The progress made on Future Focussed Learning is based on the following data.
-The data includes student and teacher access rates to technology and its appropriate use, NAPLAN online feedback and digital citizenship lesson feedback.
-The data indicates that students had increased access to technology, with 50% increase in laptop numbers and STEMSHARE kits rotating on a term by term basis meaning more students were able to access a range of technology and devices.
+The data includes student and teacher access rates to technology and its appropriate use, NAPLAN online feedback and digital citizenship lesson Technology Co-ordinator - \$ 2,000 casual relief feedback, library use and borrowing rates.
+After analysing the data we know that growth of Future Focused Learning has been positive to the extent that Laptops - \$13,273 we have partially achieved our three year improvement measure of all students having equitable access to technology and an increase in the Laptop trolleys x 2 - \$3,020 number of teachers able to use technology for augmentation and redefinition.
+With the completion of the Library facility, an updated literature base and General technology resources - \$965 staffing and engagement programs, student borrowing has increased by 90%.
+Students are accessing this space to a far greater degree and it has Library - \$4,834 become the central hub of the school.
+Students had greater access to technology, with an increase in laptop numbers, though this must be purposefully maintained.
+STEMSHARE kits, whilst well utilised in 2019 were not fully taken advantage of in 2020 largely due to staff knowledge and COVID restrictions on shared equipment across sites.
 Laptop time tables indicate class sets were utilised every session each week.
-The Bundanoon Public School Information Technology Student and Parent Procedures document was developed, with the inclusion of a contract for both groups, providing clear guidelines and expectations around the use of technology.
+The Bundanoon Public School Information Technology Student and Parent Procedures document was implemented, with the inclusion of a contract for both groups, providing clear guidelines and expectations around the use of technology.
 All teachers were assured access to either a Smartboard or a large screen, facilitating lessons across the curriculum.
-Implications for 2020 include greater, more regular access to technology for each student and teacher.
-This has clear implications for our 2020 school budget.
-Library Refurbishment - \$43,000 Technology- Student Laptops and classroom screens - \$3,100
+Implications for 2021 include greater access to technology for each student (including STEMSHARE opportunities) and teacher.
+This has clear implications for our 2021 school budget.